 We will get a freeze dryer at some point, but today is not that day.

 There is nothing worse than thinking you are prepared to handle power outages, only to realize that the only can opener you have, is electric.
 So do yourself a favor and make sure that you have manual tools and know how to use them!
 I am a big fan of learning out to do things manually and then introducing the electric version later when I know how to do something.

 I’m not talking about regular blankets here, either.
 Blankets not only come in handy during winter outages, they can also be used to insulate.

 We have these blankets after a move from Texas back to Georgia.
 These are great to have on hand for many reasons.
-And not just to wrap up freezers.
+We use them to wrap up freezers.
 They are a little pricey but if they keep my freezers from defrosting?
 I’m game.